Skip to main content

 For cross-border payments, documentation behavior matters more than memory.

 Step 4.
 Log FX details when payment happens.
 For each cross-border invoice, record quoted currency, settlement currency, invoice timestamp, payment timestamp, fees, and the conversion source used.
 Save the screenshot, processor record, or bank export from that day.
-If a reporting or tax rule is relevant, add this placeholder in the file: Add current reporting rule after verification.
+If a reporting or tax rule is relevant, mark it as pending verification in the file until confirmed.

 Step 5.
 Keep a dispute packet retrieval sequence ready.
 If a dispute appears, pull records in this order: